sander3/laravel-gdpr/readme.md

 ### Configuring Anonymizable Data

-On the model, set the `gdprAnonymizableFields`-array by adding the fields you want to anonymize on the model:
+On the model, set the `gdprAnonymizableFields`-array by adding the fields you want to anonymize on the model, you can also use closures in the array, if no value for the field exists, default string from settings will be used:

 ```php
 <?php